bkd-mba-fbi/evento-portal/doc/development.md

 npm start
 ```

-The application is now running on http://localhost:3000
+The application is then running on http://localhost:3000.

-To be able to login with the test users you have to be in a trusted IP range or the OAuth provider requires 2FA to login (i.e. you can't login).
+To be able to log in with the test users you have to be in a trusted IP range or the OAuth provider requires 2FA to login (i.e. you can't log in).

 ## Build